zeusmedina/cs-application-crawling-lab-codeU/README.md

 Because of the way we designed the index, these methods are simple and efficient.

-## Analysis of indexing and lookup
+## Analysis of lookup

 Suppose we have indexed `N` pages and discovered `M` unique seach terms.
-How long will it take to look up a search term, and how long will it take to index a page?
-See if you can answer these questions before you continue.
+How long will it take to look up a search term?
+Think about your answer before you continue.

 To look up a search term, we run `getCounts`, which